about

 While at Georgetown, I had the pleasure of working with the wonderful folks at the Pew Internet & American Life Project.
 I coauthored the Project’s Digital Footprints report, released in December 2007, and its Teens & Video Games report, released in September 2008, and later served as a consultant while at MSU.

-nicole_vitak_graduationWhile writing my thesis, I became very interested in the concept of social capital, thanks in large part to a recently published article by Nicole Ellison, Cliff Lampe, and Chip Steinfield.
-After making the decision to pursue a PhD, I wrote to Nicole to express my interest in attending MSU and working with her and was met with an enthusiastic reply.
+While writing my thesis, I became very interested in social capital, thanks in large part to a recently published article by Nicole Ellison and Cliff Lampe.
+After making the decision to pursue a PhD, I wrote to Nicole to express my interest in working with her and was met with an enthusiastic reply.
 And the rest, as they say, is history.
 While I was accepted to other schools in (ahem) preferable locations, there was never a doubt in my mind as to which school was the best fit for me academically.
 So it was off to the icy wastelands of the north for the next three and a half years.

 I think it’s very important to have a strong balance between work and non-work spaces, so I make a concerted effort to carve out time to do fun and relaxing activities, and I encourage this in my colleagues and students as well.